satanlabs/JAVA-well-known-things/README.md

 - This repository contains the methods that are usually required by a Java Developer atleast once in his/her life.

-- This methods/procedures usually sit in your Utility folder.
+- These methods/procedures usually sit in your Utility folder.

 # Contents